List of Ice Age characters: Giant crab

 The giant crab is a minor character in the fourth film.
 The giant crab was seen aboard Manny, Diego and Sid's "ship" during a storm.
 After trying to escape, Sid was trapped on the edge of the floating land.
 The crab tried to attack him, but it noticed a giant wave heading towards them.
 Sid, noticing it too, clutched onto the crab's leg in a terrified trance.
-As soon as the wave was gone, Sid tried to thank the giant crab for saving his life, but was horrified to see only its leg remaining, with leg then being blown away by the wind.
+As soon as the wave was gone, Sid tried to thank the arthropod for saving his life, but was horrified to see only its leg remaining, with leg then being blown away by the wind.